iherman10/iherman10.github.io/_pages/about.md

 Currently, I am pursuing a master's degree in data science at The University of Pennsylvania.
 My interests lie in the fields of causal inference and experimentation.

 When I'm not working, you can find me testing new recipes in the kitchen or taking pictures with my film camera.
-Check out my photo portfolio [here](https://www.isaacherman.com/).
+Check out my photo portfolio [here](https://www.isaacherman.com/). test